Homework and the Academy Culture

 Each week, children will be expected to complete homework in four areas: reading, spelling, times tables and maths revision.

 Children are expected to read a minimum of four times per week for at least twenty minutes at a time in KS2 and fifteen minutes at KS1.
-To have their session of reading ‘ticked off’, the planner must include:
+To have their session of reading ‘ticked off’, the Dojo comment must include:

 – The title of the book and the page numbers read

-KS2: A set of spellings will be set by the teacher each week and will consist of a new spelling pattern, irregular spelling words and words already learnt in previous lessons.
-Children will be expected to choose a spelling activity to complete (see homework books for guidance) and use the word in a sentence.
+KS2: A set of spellings will be set by the teacher each week on Class Dojo and will consist of a new spelling pattern, irregular spelling words and words already learnt in previous lessons.
+Children will be expected to choose a spelling activity to complete and use the word in a sentence.

 |Times Tables||Children will be set one personalised session on Times Tables Rockstars each week.
 They must complete this before accessing the free choice areas of the programme.
 We encourage children to use the free choice areas as much as possible too!|